metamuffin/keks-meet/README.md

 ## Parameters

-For configuration just add a set of the following options as query parameters to the URL (e.g. `/room/asdfg#username=bob`).
+For configuration add options in section of URL in a style that is common for query parameters (e.g. `/room/asdfg#username=bob`).
-Note that the page wont automatically reload if the
+Note that the page wont automatically reload if the section changes.

 Booleans can be either `1`, `true`, `yes` or their opposites.